The SafeWise Team is pleased to release the eighth annual Safest Cities report.

 Attitudes about gun violence in Mississippi

-- 14% of residents surveyed reported an experience with gun violence in the 12 months prior to the survey.
-This is nearly double the amount from the previous year.
+- 13% of residents surveyed reported an experience with gun violence in the 12 months prior to the survey (US 12%).

-- 38% of those surveyed are most worried about a gun violence incident happening to them, matching the national average.
+- 56% of those surveyed are worried about a gun violence incident happening to them (US 47%).

 Image: SafeWise